hkspm-yp/Astro-e-calendar/README.md

 if  ti.astimezone(HKT).month== 6 or ti.astimezone(HKT).month== 7:
  ```
 As an example, if an event may occur in June or July, the programme should be written as above.

+- Excel reads time as 0 to 1.
+So you can see a decimal number in the time column.
+You can adjust its format in excel.

+- For enquiry, please contact Mr. CHAN Chun-lam (chlchan@lcsd.gov.hk).